 - The Impact of the Instant Online Brand: First and foremost, a simple domain name gives your online business an instant brand.
 Premium domain names are generally easy to remember, easy to type and instantly associated with a product or service (Cars.com, Meat.com, Vodka.com).
 A business owner need not invest much to help potential visitors understand what they might expect to find on sites like these.
 The domain itself creates an instant online brand that continues to define your online business for as long as you have it.

 - More Traffic from Direct Navigation: Your instant brand will generate traffic from direct navigation.
-As surprising as it may seem to those of us who use Google multiple times per day — some internet users simply type what they are looking for into their internet browser address line (Shoes.com) if your site resides at a no nonsense domain like this, you will reap the benefits of what’s called “direct navigation” (customers coming directly to your site because they typed you domain directly into their web browser) without spending one dollar on marketing your site.
+As surprising as it may seem to those of us who use Google multiple times per day — some internet users simply type what they are looking for into their internet browser address line (Shoes.com).
+If your site resides at a no nonsense domain like this, you will reap the benefits of what’s called “direct navigation.”
+This means customers are coming directly to your site because they typed you domain directly into their web browser.
+And you’ll do it without spending one dollar on marketing your site.

-So the bottom line is: what may seem like an extraordinary expense on first glance is actually not so outlandish considering the benefits you could reap from the right domain name.
+So the bottom line is: what may seem like an extraordinary expense on first glance is actually not so outlandish.
+Consider the benefits you could reap from the right domain name.